How To Crochet A Zigzag Bag

 Add Lining to Your Crochet Bag

-Tuck the lining into you bag, pin it in place and hand sew the top of the lining to the top of the crochet!
+Tuck the lining into your bag, pin it in place, and hand sew the top of the lining to the top of the crochet!
 And there you have it, a crochet bag of your own!

 Oh goodness, I think I need a course in how to photograph bright colours!!